3 Key Strategies For Paying Less Taxes In Brooklyn

 • Receiving distributions or payouts

-Quick Tip: If you’re unsure whether your investment is taxable, it’s best to check your Form 1099.
-This tax form, usually received during tax season from your bank or brokerage firm, reports your investment earnings to you and the IRS.
+A piece of advice: If you’re unsure whether your investment is taxable, it’s best to check your Form 1099.

 To make it simple, take a look at this example: